Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-devg.md

 The eap partition is removed during the update and will not return.
 All users who want to experiment on the GPU nodes now need projects with GPU billing units.

+**User action: Request GPU billing units from your resource allocator.
+Depending on your use profile, use dev-g, small-g or standard-g instead.**